almontez/Gazelle-iOS-TravelApp/README.md

 * Users can log-out
 * Users can edit their scheduled trips
+* Users can delete their scheduled trips
-* Users can edit their itinerary items
+* Users can edit their itinerary events
+* Users can delete their itinerary events
 * Users can add points of interest from the map to their itinerary

 **Optional Nice-to-have Stories**